Spandankc100/act1_3_repo/README.md

 # act1_3_repo
  # hey welcome to VSCode for Mannagment of unstaucted data !
-## Additional Notes
-This section contains updates made to explore multiple local copies of the repository.SKC 1

-## Additional Notes
+## New Changes
-This section contains updates made to explore multiple local copies of the repository.
+This section was added to demonstrate how changes in one local repository are tracked independently of other copies.